BBC to broadcast and stream six RSC shows featuring Christopher Eccleston, Paapa Essiedu and more

 The Merchant of Venice with Makram J Khoury as Shylock

 Much Ado About Nothing with Edward Bennett as Benedick and Michelle Terry as Beatrice

 Hamlet with Paapa Essiedu in the title role

-As formerly announced, the BBC will also collaborate with The Space to present new filmed recordings of Mike Bartlett's Albion, Emma Rice's Wise Children and Battersea Arts Centre's Frankenstein, as well as BalletBoyz's new piece Deluxe.
+As formerly announced, the BBC will also collaborate with The Space to present new filmed recordings of Mike Bartlett's Albion, Emma Rice's Wise Children and Battersea Arts Centre's Frankenstein: How to Make a Monster, as well as BalletBoyz's new piece Deluxe.
 On top of this, Russell T Davies' TV version of A Midsummer Night's Dream and Anthony Hopkins' King Lear will be repeated.